-Touting is a long tradition in Asia, and while Thailand doesn’t have as many touts as, say, India, it has its share.
-In Bangkok, túk-túk drivers and other new 'friends' often take new arrivals on city tours.
-These almost always end up in high-pressure sales situations at silk, jewellery or handicraft shops.
+In Bangkok, some túk-túk drivers and other new "friends" often take new arrivals on city tours that almost always end up in high-pressure sales situations at silk, jewelry or handicraft shops.

-Touts also steer customers to certain guesthouses that pay a commission.
-Travel agencies are notorious for talking newly arrived tourists into staying at inconveniently located, overpriced hotels thanks to commissions.
+They also steer customers to certain guesthouses that pay a commission.
+Travel agencies are known to talk newly arrived tourists into staying at inconveniently located, overpriced hotels thanks to commissions.